How to Pack Your Makeup Bag Like a Pro for Your Next VacationApril 05, 2023

-How Do You Pack A Makeup Bag?
+How Do You Pack a Makeup Bag?

 If you rarely travel or prefer short weekend trips, Rodulfo recommends investing in refillable containers instead of purchasing travel-sized skincare products.
-Refillable containers are especially great for skincare because not only will they streamline the packing process, but they also allow you to decant the optimal amount for short trips so you’re not lugging around too much product.
+Refillable containers are especially great for skincare products because not only will they streamline the packing process, but they also allow you to decant the optimal amount for short trips so you’re not lugging around too much product.

 “I’m a huge fan of Cadence Capsules because they’re highly durable and magnetic,” says Rodulfo.
 “I’ve used them for body wash, shampoo, facial cleanser, moisturizer and foundation — you can even use them to pack vitamins or jewelry.”

 The same sentiment rings true for travel-sized makeup products.
 “Most full-sized makeup products are already below the travel limit for liquids,” says Rodulfo.
 “The only time I think it’s beneficial to buy a travel-sized product is for perfume — you wouldn’t want the glass bottle cracking in transit!”